 The role involves working shifts which may include twilights, nights, weekends, and bank holidays.

-We recognize that our team members are our greatest asset, and we are keen that you feel supported and encouraged to fulfil your potential with us.
+We recognize that our team members are our greatest asset, and we are keen that you feel supported and encouraged to fulfill your potential with us.

 Oxford Health NHS Foundation Trust provides physical, mental health, and social care for people of all ages across Oxfordshire, Buckinghamshire, Swindon, Wiltshire, Bath, and North East Somerset.